Bestune T99

-The Bestune T99 is a mid-size crossover produced by the FAW Group under the brand name Bestune.
+The Bestune T99 is a mid-size crossover SUV produced by the FAW Group under the brand name Bestune.
 It is positioned above the Bestune T77.

 History

 The FAW Group presented a first preview of the crossover at the Auto Shanghai in April 2019 with the T2 Concept.
 The 4.80 m long series model was presented in September 2019.
 The T99 has been on sale in China since 1 November 2019.

+Overview

 Infotainment

 As a special feature, the manufacturer offers the vehicle with a holographic assistant.
 This assistant displays a holographic image on the dashboard.
 It supports the driver in essential functions of the vehicle - for example air conditioning control - and is addressed by voice control.